oracle/graal/docs/reference-manual/native-image/guides/build-and-run-native-executable-with-jfr.md

 Follow the steps below to practice building a native executable with JFR support and recording events at run time.

+> Note: You are expected to have GraalVM installed with Native Image support.
+The easiest way to install GraalVM is to use the [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader).

 1. Install VisualVM by running:
     ```bash
     gu install visualvm